-- Do you want to be a town manager or city planner?
+- Does your child want to be a town manager or city planner?
 Play a game of Red Light, Green Light, create a roadway/hiking path, or try to build a box city.

 - Learning about animals and how to care for them can lead to a career as a veterinarian or zoologist.
-Start by learning kindness to animals, play animal pretend, and go on a virtual trip to a farm in springtime.
+Start by learning how to be kind to animals, play animal pretend, and go on a virtual trip to a farm in springtime.

 - Future computer programmers will enjoy coding their own traffic sign.